charyyev2110/BPE-Tokenizer-with-numpy-from-scratch/README.md

-# BPE Tokenizer, implemented with numpy only
+# BPE Tokenizer, implemented with numpy only from scratch

 Trained with input.txt